zmfreecodecamper/siimple/packages/siimple-css/docs/getting-started/classnames.md

 </div>
 ```

-A modifier of a block (colors, disabled, etc.) adds a double dash after the block name and then the modifier name:
+Any modifier of a block (for example to change the block color) can be specified adding a double dash after the block name and then the modifier name.
+For example, for adding the primary color to the preoviuos button, you should add the class `siimple-btn--primary`:

 ```
 <div class="siimple-btn siimple-btn--primary">